yoren/Hello-Emoji/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin lets you use Emoji in WordPress.
-Get an auto-complete list of Emoji suggestions in the editor, and convert Emojies to icons on display.
+Get an auto-complete list of Emoji suggestions in the editor, and convert Emojis to icons on display.

 == Description ==

 Hello Emoji is more than an a plugin, it represents the hopes of a generation.
 It is going to be proof of the idea that WordPress represents: that free software can bring people together to accomplish something that they couldn't do themselves, while adding something of value to the commons for all to share.

 With Hello Emoji, by typing a ":" in the editor, you'll get an auto-complete list of Emoji suggestions.
-Using Emoji in the GitHub style saves you from remembering the emoticons or shortcodes (many plugins use shortcodes to insert the Emojies).
+Using Emoji in the GitHub style saves you from remembering the emoticons or shortcodes (many plugins use shortcodes to insert the Emojis).

 There are 2 options in the plugin Settings:
 1. Enable the Emoji functions by post type.